Shaving soap: History

 Hard shaving soaps in their modern form have existed since at least the early 19th century.
-Williams (a common American shaving soap intended for use in a mug rather than a scuttle) has been produced since 1840, and a US patent for a shaving scuttle for use with a hard soap was granted in 1867.
+Williams (a common American shaving soap intended for use in a mug rather than a scuttle) has been produced since 1840, and a United States patent for a shaving scuttle for use with a hard soap was granted in 1867.
 Shaving sticks (shaving soap formed into a cylinder) have existed at least since the mid-19th century.

-The 21st Century has seen a pop culture renaissance of Wet Shaving and thus, shaving soaps have become increasingly popular, with multiple brands being established to exclusively sell the product.
+The 21st century has seen a pop culture renaissance of wet shaving and thus, shaving soaps have become increasingly popular, with multiple brands being established to exclusively sell the product.

 Appearance

 Shave sticks packaged in foil and paper.

 Traditional shaving soap is often sold as a round puck, either with a rounded bottom intended for use with a shaving scuttle or a flat bottom for use in a mug.
 High-end soaps may be sold with their own dishes, typically made of either wood or ceramic, and be formed to fit the dish with which the puck is sold.
 Shaving soap may also be formed in a stick, sold either in a plastic tube or wrapped in foil or paper.
 Shaving soap is more rarely sold as rectangular bars (as is common with body soap).